mpanighetti/dnd5e-rhythmancy/README.md

 # Rhythmancy: The Magic of Music

-A 5e homebrew school of magic based on musical performance, and a list of spells utilizing this magic.
+A 5e homebrew school of magic based on musical performance.
+Includes a list of class options, feats, spells, and magic items utilizing rhythmancy.

 ## Resources